Medic1111/NOMAD-FULL-STACK-TS/README.md

 # POSTS: MOCK DATA

 - [x] Posts page will display a list of posts
-- [x] Each post will have a title, content, username, avatar, upvote count, and upvote trigger
+- [x] Each post will have a title, content, username, avatar, upvote count, "more like this", and upvote trigger
-- [ ] Clicking on the title will render the entire post
+- [x] Clicking on the title will render the entire post page
-- [ ] Clicking on the avatar or username will take to that user's profile
+- [x] Clicking on the avatar or username will take to that user's profile
-- [ ] If it's the logged user's post, it will have the option to delete and edit
+- [x] If it's the logged user's post, it will have the option to delete and edit